Financial-Times/cmdb.js/README.md

 * Currently only written for usage server-side (using node.js)
 * Examples (and possibly implementation) biased toward express apps.

+Pull requests welcomed.

 ## Usage

 ### Inital Setup
-Pass in your apikey to the library to authenticate requests
+Pass in your apikey to the library to authenticate requests:
 ```
 var CMDBclass = require("cmdb.js");
 var cmdb = new CMDBclass({